 Rationale Recommendations A high number of claims in a community indicates that flooding is occurring, and community members are making claims against their policies.
 Communities with a high number of previous flood claims should be prioritized for mitigation planning and funding.
 The frequency of flooding and claim history are factors in determining a building's unique flood risk and associated premium.
+Refer to guidance on FEMA's Prior NFIP Claims Rating Factor Guidance .
 Establishing or enhancing floodplain management policies, including stricter building codes and land use regulations, can help mitigate future flood damage and reduce the number of claims.

 Data Sources: FEMA NFIP Policy and Claims Report, West Virginia, 2024.

-Bldg.
-Repetitive Loss Structures (%) Number of NFIP-insured structures that have had at least 2 paid flood losses of more than \$1,000 each in any 10-year period since 1978.
-Rationale Recommendations A preponderance of repetitive loss structures Repetitive loss structures may be eligible for the indicates that the community is at a higher risk for Flood Mitigation Assistance (FMA) grant program future losses. by FEMA up to a 90% cost share for mitigation efforts such as property acquisition, structure Repetitive loss structures can cause direct cost of the demolition or relocation, building elevation, and continued need for emergency services as well as dry flood proofing of non-residential structures. the indirect cost related to lost economic activity Source: FEMA .
+Number of NFIP-insured structures that have had at least 2 paid flood losses of more than \$1,000 each in any 10-year period since 1978.

+Rationale Recommendations A preponderance of repetitive loss structures Repetitive loss structures may be eligible for the indicates that the community is at a higher risk for Flood Mitigation Assistance (FMA) grant program future losses. by FEMA up to a 90% cost share for mitigation efforts such as property acquisition, structure Repetitive loss structures increase direct costs in the demolition or relocation, building elevation, and continued need for emergency services as well as dry flood proofing of non-residential structures. the indirect costs related to lost economic activity Source: FEMA .
 Communities with high numbers of and sales tax revenue from businesses that are off- repetitive loss structures should consider such line during recovery efforts in addition to lost grants to mitigate the risk.
 They should also property taxes for abandoned properties.
-Source: consider comprehensive plans and economic FEMA Region 3. development plans to identify sites for relocation from flood-prone areas in order to avoid future risk.
-Source: FEMA Region 3 .
+Source: consider comprehensive plans and economic FEMA Region 3. development plans to identify sites for relocation from flood-prone areas in order to avoid future NFIP flood insurance rates are affected by past risk.
+Source: FEMA Region 3. claims.
+Premiums for all buildings identified as Severe Repetitive Loss (SRL) properties currently include a 15% SRL Surcharge.
+Source: ASFPM .
 Data Sources: FEMA NFIP Policy and Claims Report, West Virginia, 2024.
 WV geocoded all statewide repetitive lost structures in 2020.